September 30, 2016

 "In the context of international medical research, personal information is worth its weight in gold.
 So it's important for the government to invest in an infrastructure that guarantees the protection of this information," said Bart Jacobs, Professor of Digital Security at Radboud University.
 "Especially to ensure that people will remain willing to participate in future studies of this sort."
 Radboud University and Radboud university medical center are investing €920,000 in the development of the PEP software.
 The Province of Gelderland is contributing €750,000.
 The software will be made available as open source so that other parties may also use it.

 Bart Jacobs is optimistic about the future of the PEP system.
 "The study of Parkinson's should demonstrate the usefulness of PEP.
-With this showcase as an example, PEP could grow to become the international standard for storing and exchanging privacy-sensitive ."
+With this showcase as an example, PEP could grow to become the international standard for storing and exchanging privacy-sensitive medical data."
 The first reactions from the field are positive, Jacobs concluded.

 In short, Polymorphic Encryption and Pseudonymisation works as follows: